k-sym/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/README.md

 **Trackpad**

-On to the Trackpad.
-This was a challenge on my last Blade (the 15" Advence 2019 model) and needed GPIO pinning to work successfully.
+This was a challenge on my last Blade (the 15" Advanced 2019 model) and needed GPIO pinning to work successfully.
 However, I've not managed to get this working yet.
 I will, however, go through the process of what I have done so far.

 Following [this guide](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.html)